 The study shows us that CBD has the ability to counteract specific reactions from high THC consumption.
 It does not, however, tell us if CBD blocks the high effect caused by consuming THC.
 To figure this out, we need to go a bit deeper and start thinking about what happens when consumers are too high.

 Can CBD Counteract THC?

 Concluding that anxiety is the primary uncomfortable effect of being too high, we can see why CBD has the potential to help counteract this effect.
 One of the main benefits of consistent CBD intake is decreasing daily anxiety for consumers.
-THC, when consumed chronically over a period of time, tends to increase the anxiety in particular consumers.
-When THC is consumed in conjunction with CBD, the increase of anxiety can be blocked and potentially avoided.
+When THC is consumed in conjunction with CBD, the increase of side effects can be blocked and potentially avoided.
 In turn, this helps consumers cope with the effects of THC.

 CBD does not block the high from THC, but it seems to have the ability to assist THC in a providing a balanced effect.